Azure/cortana-intelligence-price-optimization/README.md

 The following driving factors for demand are considered in our demand forecasting model:

 1. Price-related features such as:
-   - the actual sales price
+   - the actual sales price and cost
    - the discount of the price compared to MSRP (manufacturer’s suggested retail price), and
    - the relative price, the ratio between a product's price and the average price of all products in the same competing group.
 2. Product attributes such as the brand desirability and department information.